5 from 1 vote

 • All-Purpose Flour – Gives the brownies their structure.

-• Baking Powder – Provides the batter with a little bit of a lift for lighter, fluffier brownies.
+• Baking Powder – Provides the batter with a little lift for lighter, fluffier brownies.

 • Raspberry Frosting – We’re making a simple raspberry frosting using semisweet chocolate chips, cream cheese, powdered sugar, and raspberry jam.
 Optionally, finish your brownies off with a layer of mini chocolate chips or chocolate sprinkles for garnish.